Skip to content

 4. Get Technical

 Once you understand your customers, mission, and competitors, and you’re ready to build your site, take into account the specific technical requirements expected by your audience.
-There are many standard technical aspects considered being the building blocks of your website.
+Many standard technical aspects are considered to be your website's building blocks.

 If your audience is global, consider localizing your content.
 Know what you need to do in advance to set yourself up for SEO success and minimal re-work.